How to Increase Your Home Value by $50,000 (Without Losing Your Mind)!

-Have you fallen hard for a character-filled home in Toronto’s west end?
-Maybe it’s a century-old semi in Roncesvalles with original stained glass and creaky charm.
-Or a grand Victorian in Parkdale that’s begging for a bold revival.
-Or perhaps you’re gearing up to sell the old family home in High Park and wondering if that kitchen refresh will actually boost your bottom line.
+Have you fallen for a character-filled home in Toronto’s west end?
+Maybe it is a century-old semi in Roncesvalles Village with original stained glass and the kind of creaky charm that newer builds simply cannot replicate.
+Or a grand Victorian in Parkdale that is ready for a bold, considered revival.
+Or perhaps you are getting ready to sell the family home in High Park and wondering whether that kitchen refresh will actually move the needle on your final sale price.

 Looking for more renovation inspo, the latest market reports, and exclusive west end real estate tips?
 Subscribe to our newsletter, The West End Scoop right here.